rafaelflorespereira/copacabana-salon/README.md

 5. Data table for Users and Products
 6. Create Dummy Table for both

-It is made with Vue.
+this is made with Vue.